PX4/PX4-user_guide/en/flight_controller/auav_x2.md

 ## Availability

 No longer in production.
-Successor is the [mRo X2.1](mRo-X2.1.md), mRobotics is the new Distributor for the AUAV Products since August 2017.
+This has been superceded by the [mRo X2.1](mRo-X2.1.md). mRobotics is the
+distributor for the AUAV Products from August 2017.

 ## Key Links